dborncamp/ScienceSaturday/ScienceSaturday04/README.md

 ## Results

-Running `pizza_results.py` will make the following plots:
+Running `pizza_results.py` from the command line will make the following
+plots:

 1. Overall cheese results
 2. Overall pepperoni results
 3. Cheese vs temperature plot
 4. Pepperoni vs temperature plot

+The file can also be imported in an python terminal so that the several functions can be run independently.
+The `read_tables()` function might be the most useful since it return pandas data frames containing the full results.